 The Civil Aviation Authority are the regulator responsible for civilian aviation in the UK, as well as manned aircraft this extends to unmanned aircraft of all sizes.

-When flying for fun (non-commercial flying), there are specific rules that must be observed.
-Civil Aviation Authority permission may be required for certain flights depending on where you plan to fly the drone.
+When flying there are specific rules that must be observed.
+Civil Aviation Authority permission, or the permission of our Air Traffic unit, may be required for certain flights depending on where you plan to fly the drone.

 Information about safety rules that apply can be found on the CAA website here: www.caa.co.uk/drones

 The CAA have published a Drone Code to assist users of drones to ensure flights are conducted safely and legally, without endangering others.

 Find our more about the Drone Code and how to fly safety at – www.dronesafe.uk